ubccr/xdmod-notebooks/README.md

     from xdmod_data import __version__
     print(__version__)
     ```
+* Web browser version.
+* If you are *not* running in the ACCESS XDMoD-hosted JupyterHub:
     * Operating system version.
     * Anaconda or Docker version.
     * JupyterLab version.
 * Name of the notebook you are using.
 * Version number of the notebook listed at the top and bottom of the notebook.
 * A description of the problem you are experiencing.